maize-genetics/phg_v2/docs/build_and_load.md

 > [!NOTE]
 > FASTA input files can be either uncompressed or compressed.
 The
-> output from the `annotate-fastas` command will be new FASTA files
+> output from the `prepare-assemblies` command will be new FASTA files
 > that are **uncompressed**.
 While AGC accepts compressed FASTA
 > files, the `align-assemblies` command uses
 > [AnchorWave](https://github.com/baoxingsong/AnchorWave) which